 - Adjust the amount of honey used depending on how sweet your fruit is.
 If it tends to be more on the sour side, you may wish to increase the amount of honey used.

 - If using the olive oil for extra richness, be sure to use a very mild tasting olive oil.
-Avoid extra-virgin olive oil since it tends to have a stronger flavour which will alter the taste of the fruit salad.
+Avoid extra-virgin olive oil since it tends to have a stronger flavor which will alter the taste of the fruit salad.

 Storage Guidelines

-This winter fruit salad is best served soon after preparation.
-However, if you have leftovers, store the fruit salad covered in the bowl in the fridge or in an airtight container for 1-2 days.
+However, if you have leftovers, cover the serving bowl with plastic wrap and pop it in the refrigerator for 1-2 days.
 The fruit will start to get more mushy the longer it’s stored.

-What to Serve with Holiday Fruit Salad
+What to Serve with this Holiday Fruit Salad

-This Christmas fruit salad is right at home with all of your brunch favorites, including sweet and savory options, like breakfast casserole, baked oatmeal, high protein cinnamon rolls, waffles or bacon and eggs.
-It also makes a beautiful dessert or side for Christmas dinner or holiday potlucks.
+This festive fruit salad is right at home with all of your brunch favorites, including sweet and savory options, like breakfast casserole, baked oatmeal, high protein cinnamon rolls, waffles or this high protein breakfast casserole.

 Recipe Variations